UConn Coronavirus (COVID-19) Updates

 With the move to distance learning for all UConn classes, this list of resources is a useful tool.
 Changes will happen regularly and we will update the guide as new information arises.

-The Library has provided all available laptops for distribution as part of a centralized process.
+The Library has provided all available laptops for distribution as part of the university’s centralized process.
 We do not have any to loan out.

 Library Account Access